Boston Bruins: Don Sweeney era (2015–present)

 On April 15, 2015, Peter Chiarelli was fired by the Boston Bruins.
 On May 20, the Bruins named former player Don Sweeney as the team's new general manager for the 2015–16 season.
-One recent all-time franchise achievement the Bruins attained in the 2015–16 season is shared by only their greatest rival, the Canadiens – a total of 3,000 wins in the team's existence, achieved by the Bruins on January 8, 2016, in a 4–1 road victory against the New Jersey Devils.
-The team was seen as a playoff contender throughout the regular season.
-However, a sub-.500 record on home ice and frequent road losses in the final two months of the regular season resulted in a three-way battle for the final playoff spot in the East.
-The Bruins had a chance to clinch the final playoff berth with a win over the Ottawa Senators on the second-to-last day of the season, but they lost the game.
-That loss, combined with a Flyers' win over the Penguins, knocked the Bruins out of playoff contention in favor of the Flyers.
+Part of Sweeney's offseason moves included trading Milan Lucic to the Los Angeles Kings in exchange for goalie Martin Jones, forward Colin Miller, and a 2015 first round draft pick.
+The Bruins would flip Jones to the San Jose Sharks four days later for Sean Kuraly and a 2016 first round pick.
+The Bruins played in the 2016 NHL Winter Classic against the Canadiens, but lost 5–1.
+One all-time franchise achievement the Bruins attained in the 2015–16 season is shared by only their greatest rival, the Canadiens – a total of 3,000 wins in the team's existence, achieved by the Bruins on January 8, 2016, in a 4–1 road victory against the New Jersey Devils.
 For the first time since the two seasons following the 2004–05 lockout, the Bruins did not qualify for the playoffs in two consecutive seasons.

 During the last two months of the 2016–17 regular season, the Bruins fired head coach Claude Julien and promoted Bruce Cassidy to interim coach.
-Cassidy's very slight changes in coaching to emphasize the players' speed and hockey skills, as opposed to Julien's, resulted in the Bruins achieving an 18–8–1 record through their remaining regular season games, finishing third in the Atlantic Division and qualifying for the playoffs for the first time since the 2013–14 season.
+Under Cassidy, the Bruins achieved an 18–8–1 record through their remaining regular season games, finishing third in the Atlantic Division and qualifying for the playoffs for the first time since the 2013–14 season.
 In the first round of the playoffs, the Bruins lost to the Ottawa Senators in six games.

-Cassidy returned as head coach for the 2017–18 season, leading the Bruins to the playoffs for the second straight year.
+Cassidy returned as head coach for the 2017–18 season, leading the Bruins to the playoffs for a consecutive season.
 They had a record of 50–20–12, including an 18-game point streak, which lasted from December 14, 2017, to January 25, 2018.
-They finished one point behind the Tampa Bay Lightning for the top spot in the Atlantic Division.
-They defeated the Toronto Maple Leafs in the first round, 4–3, but ultimately lost to the Lightning in round two, 4–1.
-The season saw young players perform well, including Jake DeBrusk, Danton Heinen, Ryan Donato, and Charlie McAvoy.
-The Bruins also acquired veterans Rick Nash, Nick Holden, Brian Gionta, and Tommy Wingels through trades or through free-agent signings.
+They defeated the Toronto Maple Leafs in the first round in seven games, but lost to the Lightning in five games in the second round.
+The season also saw the debuts of Jake DeBrusk and Charlie McAvoy.
+The Bruins also acquired veteran Rick Nash trading out Ryan Spooner, Matt Beleskey, Ryan Lindgren, and two draft picks.